Void Linux is a distro suitable for advanced users who want to configure their OS as they see fit.

 Another thing common to the BSDs is dual package management, in that binaries and sources are both available and fully supported.

-There will always be distros that follow the crowd and there are others that try to make their own path.
-Void Linux has been built from the ground up for the person who wants to boss his computer around, without encountering a lot of stumbling blocks.
-It is a rock-solid.
+There will always be distros that follow the crowd, and others will try to make their path.
+Void Linux has been built from the ground up for the person who wants to boss his computer around without encountering a lot of stumbling blocks.
+It is rock-solid.

 It is unique in being a truly UNIX-like distro from bottom to top with runit and the XBPS package manager.
-Void is an awesome option for those who love the KISS (Keep It Simple, Stupid) philosophy.
+Void Linux is a fantastic option for those who love the KISS (Keep It Simple, Stupid) philosophy.

-Without doubts, Void Linux is a bit out of the ordinary.
+Without a doubt, Void Linux is a bit out of the ordinary.
 But if you use Void, say so proudly.